andasaputra/Data-Cleansing/Readme.md

 ## Datasets Used

 The datasets used for this exercise can be access from kaggle ((https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
-I also upload the data in this repositories
+I also upload the data in this repositories.

 This data is about :
  * Customers who left within the last month – the column is called Churn
  * Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies